My Story infection episodes, but they were sporadic.

 A good one this time, who listens to me and tells me to be careful to distinguish the vagina, vulva and urinary system.

-He carries out a fresh Ureaplasma bacteriological Test, which allows you to exclude candida and other things; he says that I am red, “vaginal inflammation”, and I have an accumulation of whites.
-He claims that repeated STD antibiotics destroy my bacterial flora.
+He carries out a fresh bacteriological exam, which allows you to exclude candida and other things; he says that I am red, “vaginal inflammation”, and I have an accumulation of whites.
+He claims that repeated STD antibiotics destroy bacterial flora.
 She inserts a litmus test into the vagina; before insertion, it was red and, once removed, orange.

-He tells me that externally, I am inflamed and that I have vulvitis, probably due to the abuse of intimate cleanser.
+He tells me that externally, I am inflamed and exams show that I have vulvitis, probably due to the abuse of intimate cleanser used for a, STD cure..
 He forbids me from wearing black underwear (all advice I had already read on the forum), and he prescribes:

 • – boric acid compresses,